top of page

 We particularly enjoyed the two booths where we could learn about racing drivers of the time and their wartime stories.
 The ambient noise was perfectly controlled too, so you could hear everything.

-Person seated on a bench in a grey room, looking at a phone.
+Person seated on a bench in a grey room, in the Silverstone museum.
 A digital screen shows images.
 "Blood donor" poster on the wall.

 We were particularly interested to learn about so many female racing drivers.
 They were true trailblazers.

-Image of Margaret Mabel Gladys Jennings with text detailing her as a Scottish motor racing driver.
+Image of Margaret Mabel Gladys Jennings on an audio visual display screen at Silverstone Museum, with text detailing her as a Scottish motor racing driver.
 Blue background and a British flag emblem.

-A woman leans on a vintage car with "5" visible.
+A black and white vintage photo in the Silverstone Museum of a woman leaning on a vintage racing car with "5" visible.
 She smiles at a group of children holding cameras.
 People in period attire in the background.

 A display on those from the airfield that were lost during the war, served as a poignant pit stop.

-Exhibit with five informational panels, projection on wall, and quote "The fighters are our salvation..."
+Exhibit within Silverstone museum with five informational panels, projection on wall, and quote "The fighters are our salvation..."
 Visible mood is informative.

 Village and Farm

-Display with animal tracks on a panel, includes text "What animals have been seen at Silverstone?"
+Display in Silverstone museum with animal tracks on a panel, includes text "What animals have been seen at Silverstone?"
 Background shows grass and yellow walls.

-Museum exhibit titled "Racing Returns" features historic racing images and text on British motorsport history, set against a dark color scheme.
+Silverstone Museum exhibit titled "Racing Returns" features historic racing images and text on British motorsport history, the RAC, set against a dark color scheme.

-A person listens to an audio guide at a display about the Royal Automobile Club.
+A person listens to an audio guide at a display about the Royal Automobile Club, RAC, at Silverstone Museum.
 The exhibit features historical photos and information.

-You won't find a pint in the pub, but you can listen to stories from the locals.
-You'll have to visit to find out about the elephant.
+You won’t find a pint in this pub, but you will hear stories straight from the locals.
+And as for the mysterious elephant, well, no spoilers here.
+You’ll have to visit to uncover that tale.

-It's a fun area with information delivered through several interactive elements, though you have to bend down to see some of the display cases.
+It's a fun area with information delivered through several interactive elements, though you have to be nimble to bend down to see some of the display cases!
 Even beer mats have local anecdotes on them.
 That's attention to detail.

 Some of the ambient noise from other guests and areas of the museum did make it tricky to hear the sound recordings coming from the touchscreens, though my daughter was too busy playing the various games to notice.